moped-archive/moped-router/README.md

 });
 ```

-### app.async(path?, handler) / app.first(path?, handler)
+### app.init(path?, handler)

-Registers an asynchronous handler (i.e. one that may return a promise).
-This is only run when making "asynchronous" requests.
+Register a handler that is only triggerd on the first page load.
 You can use these to initialize any state that is needed for the application to run.
 Note that in moped these are called for every server request and just the first client request.

-This has two aliases that do the same thing, to help you express intent.
+The init handlers can return Promises, if they need to load data asynchronously.

+### app.navigate(path?, handler)

+Register a handler that is called every time navigation occurs.
+You can use these to load additional data that may be required to render a new page.

+The navigate handlers can return Promises, if they need to load data asynchronously.

-### app.get(path?, handler) / app.sync(path?, handler) / app.every(path?, handler)
+### app.render(path?, handler)

-Registers a synchronous handler.
-This is where the bulk of your application happens.
-These are run on every request, and are only allowed to be synchronous (to ensure react can re-render the view synchronously).

-This has three aliases that do the same thing, to help you express intent.
+Register a handler that is called for every render.
+These must be synchronous, so any asynchronous work must be done in navigate or init handlers.
+If they were allowed to be asynchronous, you would not be able to use them propery to re-render react views.

-### app.post(path? handler)
+### app.onPost(path?, handler)

-Registers a "post" handler.
-This is just like `app.async` except that it is called by `app.handlePost(req, ...)`
+Register a handler to be called on post requests.
+These are useful for updates.
+In moped, a `.post` api is added on both client and server that can be used as a system of remote procedure calls.

-### app.handleAsync(request, ...)
+### app.handleInit(request, ...)

-Handle an asychronous request (note that any additional arguments are also passed to handlers).
+Handle the initial request (note that any additional arguments are also passed to handlers).
 This returns a promise for the result of calling each handler until one of them returns something other than undefined.

-### app.handleSync(request, ...)
+### app.handleNavigate(request, ...)

-Handle a sychronous request (note that any additional arguments are also passed to handlers).
+Handle a request as a result of client side navigation (note that any additional arguments are also passed to handlers).
+This returns a promise for the result of calling each handler until one of them returns something other than undefined.

+### app.handleRender(request, ...)

+Handle a render that is not the result of a navigation (note that any additional arguments are also passed to handlers).
 This returns the result of calling each handler until one of them returns something other than undefined.

 ### app.handlePost(request, ...)

-Handles a post request (asynchronously).
-This is just like `app.handleAsync(request, ...)` except that it uses the `post` handlers.
+Handle an incomming post request on the server side.

 ## Moped Extensions / Changes

 Moped provides a `.run` method that behaves differently depending on whether it is on the client or the server.
-It also overrides `.post` on the client so that it actually does the `.post` to the server.
+It also overrides `.post` on the client so that it actually does the `.post` to the server and `.post` on the server so that it just makes an internal request.

 ## License